bl0nd/chive/README.md

 * A variant is a version of a file section (e.g., `colorscheme gruvbox`, `PS=❯ `).
 * A target is an alias for a file (e.g., `vim`, `bash`).

-### 1. Target Creation
+### Target Creation

-To create a target, use the `--target | -t` flag:
+The first thing you'll want to do is create a target:

 ```sh
 $ chive -t vim bash
 ```

 This creates two **empty targets**: `vim` and `bash`.
-Empty targets contain no information on what file each target manages.
-Consequently, they are ignored by Chive.
+Empty targets do not manage any file, and so they are ignored by Chive.
 After all, Chive can't operate on what it doesn't know!

 This brings us to how Chive accepts data.
 In short, arbitrary data may be passed to Chive through `STDIN`, meaning that Bash facilities such as pipes